-As with other medicines, Tarka may cause dizziness, lightheadedness or tiredness in some people.
-If this occurs do not drive, operate machinery or do anything else that could be dangerous if you are tired, dizzy or lightheaded.
+Tarka may cause dizziness, light-headedness, or tiredness, in some people.
+Make sure you know how you react to Tarka; and if you have any of these symptoms, do not drive, operate machinery or do anything else that could be dangerous.

-As with most medicines, if you are over 65 years of age you may have an increased change of getting side effects.
+If you are over 65 years of age you may have an increased chance of getting side effects.
 Report any side effects to your doctor promptly.

 - unusual tiredness or weakness